 #7 Stay in Contact

 This last strategy might not be hard for your student to do but please make sure they are doing it.
 Just because we are social distancing ourselves in our homes does not mean we cannot use the phone or internet to talk to our friends.
-This means you too mom and dad.
+This means you too, mom and dad.
 You need to keep in contact with the outside world.
-Make sure they are talking to people outside of the house too.

 I’ve read a lot lately on people planning big parties when coronavirus leaves for good.
 I think that is an awesome idea!
 Plan a block party and invite everyone on your street!
 Or let your kid have a party with their friends from school.